alexanderywang/tfjs-linear-regression-predictions/README.md

 - You can normalize your data before turning it into tensors.
 We do it afterwards because we can take advantage of vectorization in TensorFlow.js to do the min-max scaling operations without writing any explicit for loops.

--We want to keep the values we used for normalization during training so that we can un-normalize the outputs to get them back into our original scale and to allow us to normalize future input data the same way.
+- We want to keep the values we used for normalization during training so that we can un-normalize the outputs to get them back into our original scale and to allow us to normalize future input data the same way.

+#### Training the model
+- after prepping the input and output data into tensor objects, we can train the model given an input - horsepower - and true output -mpg.
+The model will calculate the weights and bias values of each layer and try to find the best weights that give the most accurate prediciton model.
+After training, it can make a prediction mpg once given another horsepower input.

+- compiling the model: **optimizer** is the algorithm. adam is one. sgd is another. **loss** is a function that shows how well the model is learning on each batch. meanSquaredError compares predictions made by the model with true values.

+- batchSize is size of each subset on each iteration of training.  epochs is the number of times model going to look at each dataset. more is better

+- model.fit is called to start the training. it is asynchronous. the callback generates functions that plot charts for the loss and mse metric

+- when done training, it's good to see the loss go down since loss is a measure of error.

+**Javascript in Machine Learning is relatively new and it's important that users can use your models and ideas interactively in the browser without having to install anything**

+* a good introduction to deep learning is through regression

+- how to deide the number of layer and nodes of memory intensive layers like LSTM? trial and error, run experiments, keras tuning can search through layers for optimizing